Watch Full Episodes of MasterChef Junior with Gordon Ramsay on FOX

 Sponsor from any liability with respect thereto.

-Participants shall indemnify, defend and hold harmless Sponsor, Creative Zing Promotion Group, Gordon
+Participants shall indemnify, defend and hold harmless Sponsor, Shine Television, LLC, Creative Zing

-Ramsay, and each of their respective parents, affiliates, divisions, subsidiaries, successors, assigns and
+Promotion Group, Gordon Ramsay, and each of their respective parents, affiliates, divisions, subsidiaries,

-from and against any and all liability, claims, loss, damage, injury or expense, including reasonable
+“Released Parties”) from and against any and all liability, claims, loss, damage, injury or expense,

-damage arising therefrom.
-Sponsor shall have the right, in its sole discretion, to disqualify any individual
+death and property damage arising therefrom.
+Sponsor shall have the right, in its sole discretion, to

-who attempts to participate fraudulently, and reserves the right to prosecute any fraudulent participants to
+disqualify any individual who attempts to participate fraudulently, and reserves the right to prosecute any

 The Released Parties shall not be liable for: (a) lost, damaged, deleted, or stolen item(s) awarded in